+So what is NLP?
 Is NLP Artificial Intelligence?

 Traditionally, NLP evolved from the field of linguistics, where computer scientists attempted to program computers with ever more elaborate representations of human language.
 Over time, NLP has evolved from rule-based approaches to machine learning-based approaches, and is now grouped under AI, or artificial intelligence.

 AI is a very broad term encompassing a variety of domains, from image processing and face recognition to audio transcription, customer churn prediction, and fraud detection.
 In its broadest definition, AI covers all techniques in use to make computers mimic human thought, which would include the whole of NLP.

 NLP techniques can be divided into three groups: